researchstudio-sat/webofneeds/documentation/howto/README.md

 CreateAtomCommandEvent createCommand = new CreateAtomCommandEvent(atomWrapper.getDataset());
 ctx.getEventBus().publish(createCommand);
 ```
-Note: reacting to successful creation is explained in the HowTo on sending messages.
+Note: reacting to successful creation is explained in the [HowTo on sending messages](#bot-howto-sending-a-message-and-processing-the-result).

-## Bot HowTo: Set Non-Standard Data for Atom
+## Bot HowTo: Setting Non-Standard Data for Atom
-Situation: you want to create an atom containing data that you cannot produce with the methode explained in the HowTo on creating atoms.
+Situation: you want to create an atom containing data that you cannot produce with the methode explained in the [HowTo on creating atoms](#bot-howto-creating-atoms).

 Let's assume you want to create the following structure: